Foreign Language Bio

 At Georgetown, Darwell took the only offered entertainment course and, following the tragic deaths of Vic Morrow and two child actors on the set of “The Twilight Zone” movie, wrote his seminar paper on the employment of minors in the entertainment industry.
 Its publication coincided with the birth of his first child.
 Upon graduation, Darwell moved to Los Angeles and combined his passion for entertainment and media with his interest in international business.

 Darwell travels and works regularly from his homes in Los Angeles, NYC, Nashville, Paris and Buenos Aires.
 Always reachable, clients praise his availability at all hours and dedication to service and excellence.
-This fall, Darwell will be speaking at the Toronto, Zurich, and Rome International Film Festivals and stopping in DC for the launch party of a global art law compendium to which he contributed.
+This fall, Darwell spoke at the Toronto, Zurich, and Rome International Film Festivals after stopping in DC for the launch party of a global art law compendium to which he contributed.

 When not negotiating and drafting, Darwell may be found in the DJ booth or taking photos for his popular Instagram feed @TheDailyServer, which will be the subject of a month long gallery exhibition in Paris, set to open with the launch of Paris Cocktail Week in January 2017.